aptos-labs/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-cli.md

     vector::for_each(addresses, |user_addr| {
-        // note that this will abort in `table` if the address exists already- use `upsert` to ignore this table::add(&mut mint_configuration.whitelist, user_addr, true);
+        // note that this will abort in `table` if the address exists already- use `upsert` to ignore this table::add(&mut mint_configuration.allowlist, user_addr, true);
     });
 }
 ```

 Most of this is fairly straightforward, although note the new inline function we use with `for_each`.
 This is a functional programming construct Aptos Move offers that lets us run an inline function over each element in a vector. `user_addr` is the locally named element that's passed into the `for_each` function block.

-:::tip Why do we use a table instead of a vector for the whitelist?
+:::tip Why do we use a table instead of a vector for the allowlist?
 You might be tempted to use a `vector<address>` for this, but the lookup time of a vector gets prohibitively expensive when the size of the list starts growing into the thousands.

 A Table offers very efficient lookup times.
 Since it's a hashing function, it's an O(1) lookup time.
 A vector is O(n).
 When it comes to thousands of calls on-chain, that can make a substantial difference in execution cost and time.